Why You Need to Visit the Philippines

 Each country we’ve visited has given us different reasons to fall in love.
 For some it’s the food.
 For others, it’s the people, the culture, or land itself that draw us in.

 There are some countries in which the falling happens little by little.
 And others where the love is instantaneous.
 The Philippines, for us, was definitely the latter.
-This humble island country gave us more to fall in love with than any place we’ve been before.
+This humble island country gave us more to fall in love with than most places we’ve been before.

 Tip: If you're curious how we got these photos, we used a lot (if not all) of our 32 Easy & Creative Travel Photography Tips to make these shots happen.
 Whether you're a beginner or an expert, these tips will help you take incredible pictures!

 You can find more about the Philippines here, but for now, keep reading to see why the Philippines should be your next destination.

 You’ll meet the most warm and welcoming people.

 We were greeted by smiling locals wherever we ventured.
 There are few places I’ve been where strangers, young and old, say “hello” not because they want to sell you something, but simply to be friendly.

 We were shown genuine hospitality by everyone we encountered, and met some incredible people along the way.